* Biggest year-on-year drop since 1994, says IDC

 quarter of year-on-year declines.

-IDC blamed the drop on fading sales of netbooks, the small
+Both firms blamed the sales drop on fading sales of

-laptops that have been rendered obsolete by tablets, and more
+netbooks, the small laptops that have been rendered obsolete by

 Microsoft's new Windows 8 actually deterred potential PC